-Assuming that the System earns the assumed investment rate of 7.50%, the funded ratio will steadily increase from 79% to 88% during the 20-year period.
+Assuming that the System earns the assumed investment rate of 7.50%, the funded ratio will steadily increase from 81% to 88% during the 20-year period.

 Actuarial valuations are based on a set of assumptions about future economic and demographic experience.
 These assumptions represent a reasonable estimate of future experience, but actual future experience will undoubtedly be different and may be significantly different.
 This section of the report is intended to identify the primary risks to the System, provide some background information about those risks, and provide an assessment of those risks.
-Some of the charts within this section compare measures calculated for the Employees Retirement System of the City of St. Louis to plans within the Public Plans Database.
+Some of the charts within this section compare measures calculated for The City of St. Louis Police Retirement System to plans within the Public Plans Database.
 Information regarding this data can be found at https://publicplansdata.org/.